akai-z/github-downloader/README.md

 sha3-512sum -l github-downloader
 ```

-Once you calculate the hash of the current state of the file,
+Once the hash of the current state of the file is calculated,
 you have to compare it with the hash provided by this repository ([github-downloader.sha3-512](https://raw.githubusercontent.com/akai-z/github-downloader/master/github-downloader.sha3-512)).

 ## Usage